agreshno/Reports_sascha/Report-1.md

 **tar -zxvf eukaryota_odb9.tar.gz**

-Th run BUSCO analysis the script [BUSCO_analysis.sh](https://github.com/agreshno/bioinf/blob/master/BUSCO_analysis.sh) was created.
+To run BUSCO analysis the script [BUSCO_analysis.sh](https://github.com/agreshno/bioinf/blob/master/BUSCO_analysis.sh) was created.

-With BUSCO we can also compare the results from different assembly.
+With BUSCO we can also compare the results from different assemblies.
 To do that all the results (from different groups) were copied to a folder **plotfolder** with the following commands:

 **cd plotfolder**

 **cp /nfs/scistore03/vicosgrp/Bioinformatics_2020/*/*/short_summary_* .**

-To run the figure-drawing script of BUSCO the following command were used:
+To run the figure-drawing script of BUSCO the following commands were used:

 **module load R**